 University of Southern California, Doheny Memorial Library, room 206

-The Archive may be used by academic and community researchers.
+The Archives may be used by academic and community researchers.
 Use of

 Contact: Claude Zachary